icplayer/creating-mCourser-sites/pages/test-site.md

 * Chrome:
     * Click on the preview button.
     * Click by right mouse button on opened site.
     * Click "inspect".
-Now there should appears new window.
+A new window should appear.
     * In the new window find "iframe" tag with your site.
     * Double click on the "src" attribute.
     * Enter the address of your server.
 * Firefox:
     * Click on the preview button
     * Click by right mouse button on opened site.
     * Click "inspect element".
-There should appear new window.
+A new window should appear.
     * In the new window find "iframe" tag with your site.
     * Double click on "src" attribute.
     * Enter the address of your server.